AriAks-AI/a2-movie-chatbot-raberg1/a2_writeup.md

 ## Reflection Questions
 1. What was difficult for you while completing the match function?

+I couldn't figure out how to make the %'s work because at first they did not make sense to me.
+I read through all of the notes.py and I was able to grasp it a little better.

 2. Explain how you could use the match function for extracting information from a movie database.

+You can use the match function becuase it looks for the base question within a boader statement and is able to amke your chatbot more versatile.
+It is useful for the chatbot part of the program and for talking with the user.